 We believe that all children can achieve success in sport and so offer a range of opportunities which include social sports clubs and opportunities for the more able to represent school in team events.

-As well as sports clubs offered by staff, we use the expertise of providers who offer specialist teaching in drama/dance, yoga, football and multi-sports.
+As well as sports clubs offered by staff, we use the expertise of providers who offer specialist teaching in drama/dance, yoga, football, athletics and multi-sports.
 These are offered as after school clubs.

 Click here for the Department of Education link to the Primary School’s Sports Funding page.

 What is the Sports Premium?

 The Government continues to provide funding of £150 million per annum since 2013/14 to provide new, substantial primary school sport funding.
 This funding was jointly provided by the Departments for Education, Health and Culture, Media and Sport, and saw money going directly to primary school head teachers to spend on improving the quality of sport and PE for all their children.

 The sport funding can only be spent on sport and PE provision in schools.

 Schools have to spend the sport funding on improving their provision of PE and sport, but have the freedom to choose how they do this.

 ♦ hiring specialist PE teachers or qualified sports coaches to work alongside primary teachers when teaching PE